zer2/fantasy-basketball-optimizer/about/turnovers.md

 To answer this question we must first take a step back and be clear about what importance means in this context.
 The original question was how much to weight various categories.
 The optimal weights should lead to a sum total for each player that is directly proportional to how much benefit there is to drafting that player.
 Breaking that down per category, the weights should be how much benefit there is to investment in each category, relative to some unit of investment.
 This is roughly equivalent to the definition of a partial derivative.
 The operative question for each category is thus, what is the partial derivative of victory probability with respect to investment in the category?

  I calculated this derivative in the paper, and it boiled down to two factors multiplied together:
 - How likely is it that the other eight categories are tied?
+I call this situation a "tipping point"
 - How likely is it that an incremental improvement in turnovers flips the category from a loss to a win?
 Or in a more technical sense, what is the probability density of turnovers around zero, conditional on the first criteria?

 This aligns well with the intution that strategizing should only consider scenarios that are "in the middle".
 The two implicit conditions in the derivative are equivalent to calculating the probability that an incremental investment in turnovers flips the result of the overall outcome.